25 Upselling and Cross-Selling Examples to Inspire Your Strategy in 2025

 However, be sure to offer something that’s of genuine value to your customers.
 Sending a low-quality item to a person who bought a high-quality item can do more harm than good!

-Take a look at this example from the interactive online catalog of Kellyco Metal Detectors.
+Take a look at this example from Kellyco Metal Detectors.

 On their cart page, they notify customers when they’re eligible to buy discounted items (after they hit a certain cart value).
 If a visitor spends around $4,000, the site offers some heavily discounted items and a freebie.